 The Wayne Law Judicial Clerkship Program assists all current students, recent graduates and other alumni interested in judicial clerkships.
 Each academic year, Wayne Law's Office of Career and Professional Development conducts a variety of programs to introduce judicial clerkships and how they enhance a legal career, discuss application processes, timelines and resources, and provide tips for drafting competitive clerkship applications.
 We also offer individual counseling, review application materials, facilitate submission of letters of recommendation and help candidates prepare for interviews.

-If you have questions about whether a judicial clerkship is right for you and how to pursue clerkships, Career Development is ready to assist you.
-You may register your interest in clerkships here and contact judicial clerkship advisors Andrea Paone or Diane Fears to schedule an appointment.
+If you have questions about whether a judicial clerkship is right for you and how to pursue clerkships, the Office of Career and Professional Development is ready to assist you.
+You may register your interest in clerkships here or contact Diane Fears, director of the Office of Career and Professional Development, to schedule an appointment.
 For additional resources, visit our Canvas course.